International company

 From then on, the injured worker will be under the health care of the country where they are working.

-Linea Universal will take care of requesting the appropriate medical reports that, via the User Support Service, will be sent to the Mutual Universal health care centre responsible for the company, so that they can monitor the process.
+cases Line Universal will see to to request opportune medical reports that, via the Service of Attention to the User, will be sent to the help centre of Mutua Universal person responsible for the company, so that it carries out the follow-up of the process.

 Mild cases

-It is advised to go to the public health centre closest to the injured worker using their own means.
+It is advised that se attend to the health centre public that the injured worker has closer, using own means.

 Health service costs